jsmatias/AIOD-rest-api/scripts/README.md

 ### `clean.sh`

+> [!WARNING]
-**Warning!** - This deletes all the content in the data/ directory!
+> This deletes all the content in the data/ directory!
 - **Purpose**: This convenience script reverts the development environment back to a clean state, including resetting the database.